madskull0101/madskull0101/README.md

 | **API Development**          | ![REST](https://img.shields.io/badge/REST-000000?style=flat&logo=rest&logoColor=white) ![GraphQL](https://img.shields.io/badge/GraphQL-E10098?style=flat&logo=graphql&logoColor=white) |

-## Hi there 👋

-- 🔭 I’m currently working on FullStack
-- 🌱 I’m currently learning Advance java
-- 👯 I’m looking to collaborate on java
-- 🤔 I’m looking for help with  Advance java
-- 💬 Ask me about JAVA
-- 📫 How to reach me:https://www.linkedin.com/in/aman-jha-a137a3235/overlay/contact-info/
-- 😄 Pronouns he/him
-- ⚡ Fun fact: I don't care about you

 Passionate and detail-oriented Java Full Stack Developer with over 1 year of experience in designing, developing, and deploying robust web applications.
 Proficient in Java, Spring Boot, and Hibernate for backend development, along with a solid understanding of front-end technologies like HTML, CSS, JavaScript, and popular frameworks such as Angular and React.